fabrylab/clickpoints/docs/api_addon.rst

 -  **icon** - ``icon=fa.flask``
       Defines the icon of the add-on.
 It can be either a filename or ``fa.`` followed by the name of a font awesome icon see the `font awesome iconlist <http://fontawesome.io/icons/>`_.

+-  **image** - ``image=Image.png``
+      Defines the image of the add-on.
+The image will be displayed in ClickPoints in the add-on list directly above the description.

 -  **description** - ``description=This add-on makes cool new things.``
       Defines a short description for the add-on.
 If a longer description is desired, a file called ``Desc.html`` next to the